imqcam/dagster_workflow/kafka_cluster_k8s/README.md

 K8s installs themselves can also be adjusted without uninstalling/reinstalling everything.
 You can edit the `values.yaml` file however you'd like, and then edit a running installation with:

-    helm upgrade -f values.yaml dagster dagster/dagster -n imqcam-dagster --debug
+    helm upgrade -f values.yaml dagster dagster/dagster -n imqcam-dagster --version 1.7.5 --debug

 K8s will figure out which pods need to be changed and it will remake them by itself without compromising the integrity of the overall installation.
+(Again note that the above command keeps the Helm chart pegged to a specific version.)

 ### Clearing it all out

 Uninstall dagster and delete the namespace with:

     helm uninstall dagster -n imqcam-dagster
+    kubectl delete pv imqcam-dagster-io-data -n imqcam-dagster
     kubectl delete namespace imqcam-dagster